René Casselly

-René Casselly Jr (born 6 September 1996 as René Kaselowsky) is a circus performer known for appearing on shows like Ninja Warrior Germany and Series 15 of Let's Dance, which he has won.
+René Casselly Jr (born 6 September 1996 as René Kaselowsky) is a circus performer known for appearing on shows like Ninja Warrior Germany and Series 15 of Let's Dance, which he won.

 Early life

 René was born into the Casselly circus family.
 He grew up in a trailer park because his family toured with the circus.
 He has been around elephants since being a toddler.

 Career

 Circus

 In 2022, Casselly joined the lineup of the World Christmas Circus in Stuttgart, and in 2023 he performed at the International Circus Festival of Monte-Carlo with Merrylu Casselly and Quincy Azzario and was awarded the Clown d'or (Golden Clown) award.

 Ninja Warrior

 René competed in the German, Japanese and French Ninja Warrior shows.
 In 2021, he became Germany's first ninja warrior to complete the last obstacle, the famous Mount Midoriyama.
 However, in 2022, he was eliminated in the first stage of the final and was unable to defend his title.
 In 2025, he beat Mount Midoriyama in France.